DanielServis/EvadeFromDarkov/README.md

 1. the old man likes shiny things
 2. the axe has many uses
 3. those old bunker tunnels might lead out of the zone

+To Run The Game:
+1. Unzip the folder
+2. Navigate to the jar file
+3. java -jar EvadeFromDarkov.jar